DVC: Chat with Welcome Services or contact an Admissions and Records representative at (925) 685-1310.

 CHECK/MONEY ORDER - Students who are paying by check or money order should mail the check or money order with a note for what it is, and their Student ID#.

-LMC: The LMC Cashier's Office will be available on Tuesdays from 9am-1pm to take payments over the phone.
+LMC: The LMC Cashier's Office will be available Monday-Thursday from 9am-6pm to take payments over the phone.
 Please call 925-473-7502.

 You can drop a course on your InSite portal through the Plan-Progress tile.
 If you are blocked from dropping a course online due to owing student fees or being on Academic Probation, you can email a request either by using the drop request form on the Admissions & Records Forms page or submitting an email request including course information to your college.
 Please see the appropriate email below.
 BUT it must come from your student InSite email to authenticate your identity.